 \subsection{Open Vocabulary Benchmark}

-Since the original action recognition split of EPIC100 and Assembly101 are unsuitable for open vocabulary evaluation, we create OV benchmarks EPIC100-OV and Assembly101-OV respectively by dividing the full set of objects into base and novel categories.
-The base objects are seen during training whereas the novel objects are kept only for testing.
-We also incorporate base actions in our test set to evaluate the closed world performance of the models.
+Since the original action recognition split of EPIC100 and Assembly101 are unsuitable for open vocabulary (OV) evaluation, we create OV benchmarks EPIC100-OV and Assembly101-OV, respectively, by dividing the complete set of objects into base and novel categories.
+The base objects are seen during training, whereas the novel objects are kept only for testing.
+We also incorporate base actions in our test set to evaluate the closed-world performance of the models.
 The benchmark statistics are provided in Tab.~\ref{tab:split}.
-We provide a more detailed explanation of the OV splits in Sec.~\ref{sec:sup:ovbenchmark} of the appendix.
-We use Top-1 Accuracy~\cite{damen2022rescaling, sener2022assembly101} as our evaluation metric and report results for both closed and novel categories.
+We provide a more detailed explanation of the OV splits in Sec.~A of the Supplementary.
+We use Top-1 Accuracy~\cite{damen2022rescaling, sener2022assembly101} as our evaluation metric and report results for both closed and novel classes.
 Additionally, we report the harmonic mean (HM)~\cite{nagarajan2018attributes} of the closed and novel accuracies as a consolidated metric for comparing different methods.